BipinChandra-Rayilla/BipinChandraRayilla-Portfolio.github.io/README.md

 It has always been a dream to study in an international university and get a degree.
 The learning outcomes, key insights, connections made, blogs written, and projects worked have been a huge value add to me.
 Have a glimpse of it - [here](https://github.com/BipinChandra-Rayilla/business-administration/blob/main/README.md)

 ## [Data Analytics (business decision making) - Durham College](https://durhamcollege.ca/programs/data-analytics-for-business-decision-making-graduate-certificate)
 Besides Project Management Domain; Data & Business Analysis were my passionate areas and that is the main reason for working towards them through this program.
-In the last 6 months I have gained insights towards various topics, different knowledge areas, diverse interactions, debate, articles, and many more.
+In the last 6 months I have gained insights towards various topics, different knowledge areas, diverse interactions, debates, articles, and many more.
 Here is a [glance](https://github.com/BipinChandra-Rayilla/Data-Analytics/blob/main/README.md)

 ---